Optical neural network architecture for deep learning with the temporal synthetic dimension: Introduction

 \section{Introduction}

-Optical neural networks (ONN) have been under extensive studies recently with an ultimate goal of achieving machining learning in a photonic system, which holds a promise of providing an alternative solution to artificial intelligence compared to its more traditional realization using computers based on electrical circuits \cite{rosenbluth09,tait14,shenNP17,tait17,linS18,yingOL18,feldmann19,zuoO19,hamerly19,khoram19}.
-Recent advancements have revealed that ONN exhibits important computation capability with photonic tools \cite{nahmias20,wetzstein20,bogaerts20,xuN21,feldmann21} as well as training optical fields for some specific optimization purposes \cite{jiangNRM20}.
-On the other hand, realizations of ONN on different platforms have also attracted great interest from the theoretical and computational perspectives.
+Optical neural networks (ONN) are under extensive studies recently with an ultimate goal of achieving machining learning in a photonic system \cite{rosenbluth09,tait14,shenNP17,tait17,linS18,yingOL18,feldmann19,zuoO19,hamerly19,khoram19,zhang19newa,zhang21newa}.
+Recent advancements have revealed that ONN exhibits important computation capability with photonic tools \cite{nahmias20,wetzstein20,bogaerts20,xuN21,feldmann21} and training optical fields for some specific optimization purposes \cite{jiangNRM20}.
+On the other hand, realizations of ONN on different platforms also attract great interest from theoretical and computational perspectives.
 For example, training ONN through in situ back propagation \cite{hughes18,zhouPR20} and quantum ONN can conduct the non-classical tasks \cite{stenbrecher20}.
+In addition, the recurrent neural network \cite{I. Goodfellow 17, K. Yao11, G. Dorffner13, M. Husken12, J. T. Connor14}, as an important machine learning model, has been studied with the optical-based technologies \cite{by Hugeyyy}.
 Nevertheless, it has been found that most of ONN designs depend on the number of photonic devices in each layer as well as the total layer number, which makes an ONN system require $N^2$ photonic devices with tunable externally controlled components and makes its practical implementation rather complex and lacks the freedom and options for further reconfiguration and miniaturization \cite{nahmias20,wetzstein20,bogaerts20}.
-It is therefore important to find simple photonic ONN designs beyond the device size but with enough freedom towards arbitrary functionality.
+It is therefore important to investigate alternative photonic ONN design architectures, which can potentially offer enough freedom towards arbitrary functionality.
+Thus, it is essential to explore novel physical principles, and the approach based on synthetic dimensions offers an intriguing opportunity to overcome some of the existing challenges and limitations.